entrepeneur4lyf/mcpi/README.md

 # MCPI: Model Context Protocol Integration

 MCPI (Model Context Protocol Integration) is an implementation of the Model Context Protocol (MCP) for AI-web connectivity.
-It enables AI agents to discover, verify, and transact with web services through a standardized protocol, now featuring a flexible plugin architecture.
+It enables AI agents to discover, verify, and transact with web services through a standardized protocol, now featuring a flexible plugin architecture and Hello Protocol extension.

 **Official Website**
 [https://mcpintegrate.com](https://mcpintegrate.com)